yildirimadiguzel/productivity-trends-analysis/README.md

 2. Who are the most impactful contributors over time?
 3. What patterns emerge in contributor retention and productivity?
 4. How does impact per year change as contributors gain more experience?
+5. How can we accurately measure and improve software engineering efficiency in large-scale development teams?

 ## Data Sources